JordanPage21/Desktop-Wallpaper-Replacer/README.md

 # Desktop Wallpaper Replacer

+Version 1

 The Desktop Wallpaper Replacer is a Java application that allows users to change their desktop wallpaper by searching for images based on a given search term.
 The application provides a graphical user interface (GUI) for users to input their search term and interact with the application.

 ## Features